Eschatologue/CM_wiki/docs/class/bard/dance.md

 > *Move in HARMONY with the Cosmos*

-Bards of the College of Dance know that the Words of Creation can't be contained within speech or even song; they are uttered by the movements of celestial bodies and flow through the motions of even the smallest creatures.
+Bards of the College of Dance know that the Words of Creation can't be contained within speech or even song; they are uttered by the Movements of celestial bodies and flow through the motions of even the smallest creatures.
 To these Bards, dance is art freed from the constraints of a single point in space and time; it is meaning unconfined by narrow definitions of words and structures of grammar.
 The College of Dance practices a way of being in harmony with the ever-whirling cosmos, emphasizing agility, speed, and grace.

 ### Level 3: Dazzling Footwork